-The Missing Microbiome is a crucial factor in Dr Nancy O’Hara‘s clinic, where children with all types of chronic illnesses are treated.
-These include a large percentage of children with autism who have behaviors that are labeled autism, however, they are really about pain, discomfort, and inflammation.
-Lack of normal metabolism is what may be going on in their bodies.
-When they are treated, then the behaviors resolve.
+The Missing Microbiome is a crucial factor in Dr Nancy O’Hara‘s clinic, where children with all types of chronic illnesses present, including a large percentage of children with autism who have behaviors that are labeled autism, that are really about pain, discomfort, inflammation.
+Lack of normal metabolism may be going on in their bodies.
+When they are treated then the behaviours get better.

-Dr O’Hara also treats children with inflammatory bowel disease.
-Rather than receiving pharmaceutical medications, these children are being treated with diet, antimicrobial therapy, anti-inflammatory herbs, and essential fatty acids all of which aid in their recovery.
+Dr O’Hara also treats children with inflammatory bowel disease that, rather than being treated with medications, are being treated with diet, antimicrobial therapy, anti-inflammatory herbs, essential fatty acids that are helping them to get better.

 Dr O’Hara has been a featured speaker at past Mindd International Forums.
 Her practical insights and extensive clinical experience provide practitioners with the latest research and methods to improve their clinical skills.

 Healthier Children Recover More Easily

 “When we look at children with autism we see a variety of outcomes.
 I’d say first of all the more the children are healthier, the more they are available for the therapy and the more they are available to learn.
 They’re not constipated, they’re not in pain and then, there are some children that recover.
 Usually somewhere between twenty and thirty per cent of kids will fully recover.